meet2960/AWT/README.md

 # AWT
-This Repository contains basics of HTML, CSS and JavaScript.
+Basics of HTML, CSS and JavaScript.